-- 1. Out of pocket by patient or patient's family (SLF); - 2.
+- 1. Out of pocket by patient or patient's family (SLF)--includes any deductible, coinsurance, and copayment amounts not covered by other sources, as well as payments for services and providers not covered by the person's insurance or other sources; - 2.
 Medicare (MCR); - 3.
 Medicaid (MCD); - 4.
 Private Insurance (PRV); - 5.
 Veterans' Administration/CHAMPVA, excluding TRICARE (VA); - 6.
 TRICARE (TRI); - 7.
 Other Federal Sources--includes Indian Health Service, military treatment facilities, and other care provided by the federal government (OFD); - 8.
 Other State and Local Sources--includes community and neighborhood clinics, state and local health departments, and state programs other than Medicaid (STL); - 9.
 Worker's Compensation (WCP); - 10.
 Other Unclassified Sources--includes sources such as automobile, homeowner's, liability, and other miscellaneous or unknown sources (OSR).